Rural Housing Service, USDA.

 A. Federal Award Description

 Pre-applications will only be accepted through the date and time listed in this Notice.
 All awards are subject to availability of funding.
-Individual requests may not exceed $3 million (total loan and grant).
-No State may receive more than 30 percent of available FLH funding available in FY 2017.
+The maximum award per selected project may not exceed $3 million (total loan and grant).

-If there are insufficient applications from around the country to exhaust Sections 514 and 516 funds available, the Agency may then exceed the 30 percent cap per State.
 Section 516 off-farm FLH grants may not exceed 90 percent of the total development cost (TDC) of the housing as defined in 7 CFR 3560.11.
+Section 514 off-farm labor loans may not exceed the limits set forth in 7 CFR 3560.562(b).

-If leveraged funds are going to be used and are in the form of tax credits, the applicant must include in its pre-application written evidence that a tax credit application has been submitted and accepted by the Housing Finance Agency (HFA).
-All applications that will receive any leveraged funds must have firm commitments in place within 12 months of the issuance of a “Notice of Pre-application Review Action,” Handbook Letter 106 (3560).
-Applicants without written evidence that a tax credit application has been submitted and accepted by the HFA must certify in writing they will apply for tax credits to the HFA and obtain a firm commitment within 12 months of the issuance of a “Notice of Pre-application Review Action.”
+If leveraged funds are going to be used and are in the form of tax credits, the applicant must include in the pre-application written evidence that a tax credit application has been submitted and accepted by the Housing Finance Agency (HFA).
+All applications that receive any leveraged funds must have firm commitments in place within 18 months of the issuance of a “Notice of Pre-Application Review Action,” Handbook Letter 106 (3560).
+Applicants without written evidence that a tax credit application has been submitted and accepted by a HFA must certify in writing they will apply for tax credits to a HFA and obtain a firm commitment within 18 months of the issuance of a “Notice of Pre-Application Review Action.”
+Those applicants that do not obtain a firm commitment for tax credits from a HFA within 18 months of the issuance of a “Notice of Pre-Application Review Action” will be deemed to have an incomplete application and will be notified in writing that funds will be de-obligated.

-In order to maximize the use of our limited supply of FLH funds, if it is financially feasible we may contact eligible NOSA responses selected for an award in point score order starting with the higher scores, with proposals to Start Printed Page 34625modify the transaction's proportions of grants and loan funds.
-In addition, if funds remain after the highest scoring eligible NOSA responses are selected for awards, we may contact those eligible responses not selected for awards, in point score order starting with the highest scores, to ascertain whether those respondents will accept those remaining funds.
+In order to maximize the use of the limited supply of FLH funds, the Agency may contact eligible NOSA responses selected for an award in point Start Printed Page 32406score order starting with the higher scores, with proposals to modify the transaction's proportions of grant and loan funds.
+In addition, if funds remain after the highest scoring eligible NOSA responses are selected for awards, we may contact those eligible responses not selected for awards, in point score order starting with the highest scores, to ascertain whether those respondents will accept the remaining funds.

 B. Eligibility Information

-(a) To be eligible to receive a Section 516 grant for off-farm FLH, the applicant must be a broad-based non-profit organization, including community and faith-based organizations, a non-profit organization of farm workers, a Federally recognized Indian tribe, an agency or political subdivision of a State or local Government, or a public agency (such as a housing authority).
-The applicant must be able to contribute at least one-tenth of the TDC from non-Rural Development resources which can include leveraged funds.
+(a) To be eligible to receive a Section 516 grant for off-farm FLH, the applicant must meet the requirements of 7 CFR 3560.555 and be a broad-based non-profit organization, including community and Faith-Based organizations, a non-profit organization of farm workers, a Federally recognized Indian tribe, an agency or political subdivision of a State or local Government, or a public agency (such as a housing authority).
+The applicant must be able to contribute at least one-tenth of the TDC.
+An off-farm labor housing loan (514) financed by RHS may be used to meet this requirement.
+Limited partnerships in which a general partner is a non-profit entity are eligible for Section 514 loans but are not eligible for Section 516 grants.

-(b) To be eligible to receive a Section 514 loan for off-farm FLH, the applicant must be a broad-based non-profit organization, including community and faith-based organizations, a non-profit organization of farm workers, a Federally recognized Indian tribe, an agency or political subdivision of a State or local Government, a public agency (such as a housing authority), or a limited partnership which has a non-profit entity as its general partner, and
+(b) To be eligible to receive a Section 514 loan for off-farm FLH, the applicant must meet the requirements of 7 CFR 3560.555 and be a broad-based non-profit organization, including community and Faith-Based organizations, a non-profit organization of farm workers, a Federally recognized Indian tribe, an agency or political subdivision of a State or local Government, a public agency (such as a housing authority), or a limited partnership which has a non-profit entity as its general partner, and

 (i) Be unable to provide the necessary housing from its own resources;